How To Make Friends In A New City / After University

 Meet people through your job if you can

 Once you've graduated you get to go to work instead of going to classes.
 This now becomes one of your big sources of potential friends.
 However, some jobs are a lot better for this than others.
-You may start a new position in a large organization and be put in a department with a bunch of other fun people your age.
-But you just as easily could be in a small company where there are only six other employees, and most of them are thirty years older than you.
-Basically, if your job is a bust then try another method of meeting people.
-However, you could get lucky in that regard and have access to a bunch of potential new friends.
+If you're lucky you'll begin a position in a large organization and be put in a department with a bunch of other fun people your age.
+But you just as easily could be in a small company with only six other employees, and most of them are thirty years older than you.
+If your job is a bust then try another method of meeting people.

 Your hobbies become much more of a factor in being able to meet people

 It's a lot harder for people who have more solitary hobbies like reading, watching movies, or going for long hikes by themselves.
 Of course there's nothing inherently wrong with enjoying these kinds of things, but they do carry a disadvantage when it comes to running into new people.
 Many of them don't get you out of the house.
-If someone has mainly individual hobbies they can move to a new city then fall into a routine of going to work all day and then hanging around at home for most of the rest of the time.
+If someone has mainly individual hobbies they can move to a new city then fall into a routine of going to work all day and then hanging around at home during most of their down time.

 The advice that obviously comes out of this is to try and find some more social hobbies if you don't already have some.
 You don't need to totally overhaul your personality or all your pastimes, but do enough that you can meet as many friends as you'd like to.
 Make a general shift towards doing more stuff outside of the house.
 It may also help to try to find a way to make your existing hobbies put you into contact with more people.
 Like if you normally exercise at home, try joining a class or running club.
 If you like reading about new ideas, try to attend some free talks or seminars.
 Maybe the members on your favorite web forum arrange local meet ups.